 CBD oil goes on with a creamy feel that doesn’t goop.
 You can wear Milk Makeup KUSH High Volume Mascara all day long, feeling good about how your eyes look and how your cosmetics were sourced.

 I know what you’re thinking.
-Why is a dietary supplement on a list of the top 10 CBD skincare and cosmetic products?
+Why is a dietary supplement on a list of the top 10 skincare and cosmetic products using CBD oil?
 Hear me out!
 As the Father of Medicine, Hippocrates, famously said, “All disease begins in the gut.”

 At the root of many skin conditions is inflammation.
 Inflammation stems from foreign substances such as dead cells, bad bacteria and viral infections setting up shop inside your microbiome.